*Spoilers*

 My criteria (for women) essentially are:

-- Their removal would affect the
+1. Their removal would affect the plot game

-plotgame - They undergo some change/character development, good or bad
+2. They undergo some change/character development, good or bad

-- We see different sides of their personality/can understand their motivations/background
+3. We see different sides of their personality/can understand their motivations/background

-They have a plot of their own that doesn’t revolve entirely around a male character.OR- They are well-developed within the confines of the role they are written to play
+5. They are well-developed within the confines of the role they are written to play

-feminine trait in an attempt to be a strong, independent womyn– masculine trait in an attempt to be an uber woke, social justice king
+6. They don’t toss away every traditionally feminine trait in an attempt to be a strong, independent womyn – masculine trait in an attempt to be an uber woke, social justice king

 Rost

-- raised Aloy to be straight gangster
+• raised Aloy to be straight gangster

-Furthermore, the reason he was an outcast is because he became a Death-seeker to avenge his family, then came back and no one could say ish to him because he’d done them solid.
 Rost also taught Aloy an invaluable lesson: that her strength only has worth if it’s used to help others and she should fight for something greater than herself.

 Rost’s Rating: 9.5/10

-- he does help you save all of humanity with his pursuit of knowledge
+• does help you save all of humanity with his pursuit of knowledge

-- he saves you from having to fight those Corruptors after using literally all your resources beating that Behemoth.
+• saves you from having to fight those Corruptors after using literally all your resources beating that Behemoth.

-- he gets you the spear with the Master Override
+• gets you the spear with the Master Override

-- it’s incredible how sure he was that Aloy would accomplish every task he sent her to do.
+• it’s incredible how sure he was that Aloy would accomplish every task he sent her to do.

 Sylens does tone his energy down to low key jerk levels after a bit.
 Furthermore, he teaches Aloy the lesson Rost was trying to teach her, which is that she needs to fight for someone besides herself.
 Only time will tell how badly he mucked things up now that he’s taken Hades hostage in his lantern.